IngramCapa/bank_tech_test/README.md

 ```

 ## Code Structure
+After writing the user stories, I broke down the approach in smaller steps which allowed me to split responsibilites into classes.

 The program is split into four classes, each built to handle a single responsibility.
 The Account class is bringing all of these responsibilites together, by storing deposits and withdrawals, and printing account statements.

 * Transaction: stores transaction information such as date, amount, type of transaction, balance
 * TransactionHistory: stores all the user transactions